Wi-Fi and Bluetooth Contact Tracing Without User Intervention: Packet Processing

-Manufacturers limit the power consumption of the Wi-Fi/BLE chipsets on the mobile devices to conserve battery charge.
-As the number of packets transmitted by the mobile devices decreases, the localization accuracy decreases.
-However, we can increase localization accuracy by transmitting packets to the mobile devices and getting a higher response rate.
-For Wi-Fi, the routers transmit RTS and NULL packets to the mobile devices in channels 1, 6, and 11.
-In response, the mobile devices send back CTS and ACK packets for the routers to capture.
-Moreover, special mobile devices can respond to Wi-Fi FTM requests, of which greatly increases localization accuracy.
-For BLE, the ESP32C3 routers transmit BLE pings and BLE scan requests to the mobile devices in channels 37, 38, and 39.
-In return, the mobile devices send scan responses back to the routers.
-Afterwards, the routers process and discard packets originating from APs, wireless distribution systems (WDS), and bridged devices.
-Only packets sent from mobile devices are kept.
+Manufacturers limit the power consumption of the Wi-Fi chipsets on the mobile devices to conserve battery charge.
+As a result, the number of packets transmitted by the mobile devices is small, and the localization accuracy is low.
+However, we can increase the localization accuracy by sending packets to the mobile devices using the ESP32C3 and getting a higher response rate.
+In order to cover most Wi-Fi channels, the routers alternate between channels 1, 6, and 11.
+After switching to a channel, the ESP32C3 transmits a request-to-send (RTS) packet to a mobile device.
+In response, the mobile device transmits a clear-to-send (CTS) packet back to the router, which contains information pertaining to the mobile device.
+The ESP32C3 can also send NULL packets to get an ACK response from the mobile devices.
+Moreover, special mobile devices can respond to Wi-Fi FTM requests, of which greatly increases the localization accuracy.